 Notes

-Make the Cookie Dough: In the bowl of a stand mixer fitted with the paddle attachment, beat 1 cup of salted butter on medium speed until smooth and creamy, about 30 seconds.
+Mix the Dough: In the bowl of a stand mixer fitted with the paddle attachment, beat 1 cup of room-temperature salted butter on medium speed until smooth and creamy, about 30 seconds.
 Add 3 tablespoons of milk and 1 tablespoon of vanilla extract, and mix to combine.
 With the mixer on low, slowly add 2 cups of all-purpose flour and ½ cup of powdered sugar.
 Continue mixing just until a shaggy dough forms.
+Take care not to overmix, or the cookies will turn out tough.

-Bake: Bake funfetti shortbread cookies for 14-16 minutes, or until the cookies are just starting to turn golden brown on the bottom.
+Bake the Cookies: Bake your shortbread cookies in the preheated oven for 14-16 minutes, or until the cookies are just starting to turn golden brown around the bottom edges.
+The tops should be set and no longer look wet, but they should remain pale in color.
 Allow them to cool completely before serving.